Uncut Gems: Cast

-John Amos, Ca$h Out, and Trinidad James appear as themselves, with Amos appearing as Howard's neighbor and the others as acquaintances of Demany.
-Tilda Swinton and Natasha Lyonne have vocal cameos as the auction manager and a Celtics staff member, respectively.
+John Amos, Ca$h Out, and Trinidad James appear as themselves, Amos as Howard's neighbor and the others as acquaintances of Demany.
+Tilda Swinton and Natasha Lyonne have vocal cameos as the auction manager and a Celtics staff member, respectively. and Matthew Sabia cameos as himself playing a nightclub promoter.
 Celtics head coach Doc Rivers wrote and delivered a voiceover pep talk for the film.
 Pom Klementieff has a brief cameo as Lexis, a friend of Julia who greets Howard outside his Manhattan apartment during the opening credits.

 Production

 Concept and screenplay

 Josh and Benny Safdie came up with the idea of a Diamond District movie in 2009, influenced by their father's stories of working as a diamond salesman.
 Co-writer Ronald Bronstein came from a similar background, as his father worked in the Garment District.
 Their shared Jewish upbringing was essential to their crafting of the film.
-The Safdies explained that "the film is about belonging," but it is also "about cheating God."
-Slate called the film "the most Jewish movie in years."
-IndieWire's David Ehrlich quipped that "Uncut Gems is the movie that Jews were promised in the Torah.
+The Safdies have said that "the film is about belonging" but also "about cheating God".
+Slate called it "the most Jewish movie in years".
+IndieWires David Ehrlich wrote, "Uncut Gems is the movie that Jews were promised in the Torah.
 Uncut Gems is gonna be the theme of my son's bar mitzvah."

-The question that everyone had about this movie before it even came out is whether it’s antisemitic to make a movie about a crooked Jewish diamond dealer.
+The question that everyone had about this movie before it even came out is whether it's antisemitic to make a movie about a crooked Jewish diamond dealer.
 The assumption built into that question is that the diamond dealer is a symbol of the wealthy Jew.
-But what we see in this movie is that he’s a symbol of the working-class Jew, the desperate Jew.
-Maybe he’s not meaningfully working-class in terms of his place in the American economy, but he is culturally marked as working-class, and that is what’s actually embarrassing about it.
+But what we see in this movie is that he's a symbol of the working-class Jew, the desperate Jew.
+Maybe he's not meaningfully working-class in terms of his place in the American economy, but he is culturally marked as working-class, and that is what's actually embarrassing about it.